CarlosChicata/data_world_portfolio/Projects/POC/AWS_REST_API_of_serving_layer_from_data_lake/README.md

 I needed to learn in my few free time some topics about AWS resource like Athena, Lambda, Glue, Cloudformation and API Gatewy; so i built based on simplicity and functional vision such that i got a POC in version 1 with minimum functionality to the main goal: __*delivery data on demand into my users.*__

-#### Scalability: :star2::star2::star2::star2::star:
+#### Scalability: :star2::star2::star2::star2::star2:

-:thumbsup:
+:thumbsup: Because the architecture is serverless focus in general; the resources can created based in demand required in all kind of enviroment to solve all user requests.
+Any change in data or code can be apply in scale in this infrastructure model.

 #### Performance: :star2::star2::star::star::star:

-:thumbsup: Because the architecture is serverless focus; the resources can created based in demand required in all kind of enviroment.
+:thumbsup: Because the architecture is serverless focus in general; the REST API can responde in high request on 24/7.
+The auth lambda can cache the same authentication operation for same user.

 :eyes: The auth lambda have a delay based in the performance of aws athena to get the data of access control table.
 I can understand the performance in SQL endpoint is accepted for now; but in high performance the time (average 10ms) can be a problem; so i need to optimize; in priority order; following issues:

 1. The data to use in AWS Athena (depend of use case)
 2. The auth lambda response.

+Based in AWS Athena behavier, i can do several same SQL operation with same params and don't use the previous generated data file.

+Don't work for high amount of data need to return into the user; and depending of your format data in data can be update one easier.

 #### Reusability code: :star2::star2::star2::star::star: